rjhdby/kotlin-native-php-extension/README.md

 Extension consist of two or mode `.kt` files.

-Mandatory one is `konfigure.kt`, where you describe your extension with DSL.
+Mandatory one is `extension.kt`, where you describe your extension with DSL.

 All others contains your extension logic.